Camp Kinderland Arts and Crafts

 Dining Hall

-The Camp Kinderland Dining Room is a rustic and beautiful center for meals, snacks and many other activities at camp.
+The Pete Seeger Dining Hall is a rustic and beautiful center for meals, snacks and many other activities at camp.
 Meals are served family-style; each age group actually has fun taking turns serving as waiters for the whole camp on an ongoing rotation under the supervision of their staff and the kitchen staff.